Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Comparison isomorphism in the relative setting

+are killed by some power of $\mathcal I$, thus also killed by some power of $t$.
+Inverting $t$, we obtain the desired isomorphism \eqref{eq.relativeprimitive}.

-It remains to verify the compatibility of the isomorphism \eqref{eq.relativeprimitive} with the extra structures.
+We need to verify the compatibility of the isomorphism \eqref{eq.relativeprimitive} with the extra structures.
 It clearly respects Frobenius structures.
-To check the (strict) compatibility with respect to filtrations, by taking grading quotients, we just need to show that for each $r\in \mathbb N$, the following natural morphism
+To check the strict compatibility with respect to filtrations, by taking grading quotients, we just need to show that for each $r\in \mathbb N$, the following natural morphism